-CFTC Rewrite:
+CFTC REWRITE:

 Regulations are changing fast.
 No amount of point solutions can keep up or meet the exacting new standards.
 But technology has evolved to offer agility, transparency and governance.